joinpursuit/combining-html-and-javascript-plus-dom/README.md

 # Question One

 a.
 Make a website that prompts the user for a string, then a number.
-Then show a popup that displays the string that many times
+Then show a popup that displays the string that many times.

 b.
 Instead of showing a popup, make the text appear on the screen.

 # Question Two

 a.
 Make a website that prompts the user for a string, then alerts them of whether or not the number is even.

 b.
 Instead of showing a popup, make the text appear on the screen.